Do I need to be a Christian to go to Church?

 Can I get my child baptised?

 We would love to help you explore the options for celebrating the arrival of your child.
-Please click here to complete a form for more information.
+Please click here to complete a form at the bottom of the page for more information.

 I have special needs, am I really welcome?